Skip to main content

 Continued development of basic skills: comprehension, speaking, reading and writing.
 Introduction to more indicative tenses and other elementary grammatical components.
 Laboratory work.

 A semester-long study of topics in Spanish.
 Topics and emphases will vary according to the instructor.
 This course may be repeated for credit with different topics.
-See the New and Topics Courses page on the Registrar’s webpage for descriptions and applicability to majors/minors in other departments.
+See the New and Topics Courses page on the Registrar's webpage for descriptions and applicability to graduation requirements.

 This course introduces students to Ecuador's present-day culture and society.
 To achieve this goal, the course covers significant aspects of Ecuadorian history, sociocultural traits, and current affairs that provide students with some of the fundamental facts and information that have shaped the country and its people.
 This course is offered in the Quito, Ecuador, Summer Program.